 So what causes Soul Loss?
 Here are some common examples:

-- Entering a relationship without strong boundaries of Self (resulting in an unhealthy relationship and losing your personal power).
+- Entering a relationship without strong personal boundaries (resulting in an unhealthy relationship and losing your personal power)

 A simple example of Soul Loss can be found in cultures that frown upon expressing emotions like “anger.”
 A child, for instance, will quickly learn that expressing anger results in punishment or withdrawal of love by their parents.
 As a result, this child will eventually learn to “split off” this “unacceptable” part of themselves until they no longer accept this emotion as belonging to them.
 What happens to this anger?
 It is suppressed.
 For this reason, Soul Loss plays a huge role in creating our Shadow Selves.